Dependency Resolution

 # ...

-}TerraCi looks for a module named vpc in the same service/environment/region.
+}TerraCi looks for a module named vpc in the same context prefix (i.e., matching all segments except the last one from the configured pattern).

 Submodule Dependencies